 How is Newborn Screening Paid for in Vermont?

-The newborn screening test is $95.00 per child.
-The Vermont Department of Health collects this fee to finance the costs of performing the tests, assuring appropriate follow-up, and administering the program.
+The newborn screening test is $125.00 per child.
+The Vermont Department of Health collects this fee from hospitals which obtain the specimens to finance the costs of performing the tests, assuring appropriate follow-up, and administering the program.

 Policies and Resources

-Screening tests are preformed on all newborn infants.
-However, after being fully informed of the benefits of the tests, the parents, guardians, or custodians may refuse to have the tests performed.
+Screening tests are performed on all newborn infants.
+However, after being fully informed of the benefits of the tests and the potential risks of not identifying a serious disorder, the parents or legal guardians may refuse to have the tests performed.
 While this is highly discouraged, documentation of such refusal shall be sent to the Vermont Department of Health, Vermont Newborn Screening Program.

 Support for families:

 One of the concerns some families may have when they find out their child has a condition detected through the newborn screening program is the increase in health care cost.
-Fortunately, Vermont has many laws and programs which have been put in place to make treatment of these conditions more affordable for families who are looking to provide the best care to their loved ones.
+Fortunately, Vermont has many laws and programs which have been put in place to make treatment of these conditions more affordable for families.

-If your child has private health insurance, an insurer must cover medically necessary medical foods.
-Coverage of low protein modified food products are also required for at least $2,500 annually.
+If a child has private health insurance, an insurer must cover medically necessary medical foods and formula.
+Coverage of low protein modified food products is required for at least $2,500 annually.

-The Office of Children With Special Health Needs (CSHN) provides a number of services to Vermont children with complex health needs from birth to age 21.
-Families are a child’s best caregivers, advocates and decision-makers and CSHN strives to work to provide information, medical services, care coordination and resources to help families support their children’s well being, growth and development.
-Also, CSHN works very hard to coordinate our efforts with the good work done by children’s primary care physicians.
-With the family’s permission, we stay in close touch.
+The Office of Children with Special Health Needs (CSHN) provides a number of services to Vermont children with complex health needs from birth to age 21.
+Families are a child’s best caregivers, advocates and decision-makers.
+CSHN provides information, medical services, care coordination and resources to help families support their children’s well-being, growth, and development.
+With the family’s permission, CSHN coordinates its efforts with those of the children’s primary care physicians.

 Storage and Use of Dried Blood Spots:

-After your newborn’s blood has been screened for the various inborn conditions, there will remain some blood on the collection card.
-This is called the “residual dried blood spot”.
-Vermont will store the residual dried blood spots indefinitely.
-While in storage, they will not be used for any purposes related to the state DNA data bank or the state DNA database.
+After a newborn’s blood has been screened for the various conditions, there may remain some blood on the collection card.
+This is called the “residual dried bloodspot”.
+Vermont stores the residual dried bloodspots for one year.
+While in storage, they will not be used for any purposes unrelated to newborn screening, including research.
+Stored specimens will only be retrieved and retested for information that will help clarify a child’s medical condition.
+This is only done with parental permission.
+Parents may request that a specimen be destroyed after all testing is complete.